 The Extreme North Loop doesn’t have to be a loop.
 In the past, Meo Vac was the end of the road (well, the end of the good road), so it was necessary for most travellers to head back to Ha Giang.
 These days, however, you can forgo the loop altogether by continuing southeast from Meo Vac to Bao Lac, in Cao Bang Province, and then linking up with the Northeast Loop.

 There are two separate routes heading southeast from Meo Vac down to the Gam River valley: roads DT217 and QL4C.
 The former is the continuation of the Khau Vai side route from Meo Vac (see the red line), but this route suffers from unpredictable road conditions.
 Just south of Khau Vai village, Road DT217 crosses a bridge over the Nho Que River and continues on the other side all the way down to Bao Lac.
-However, the road conditions near the river were quite bad at the time of writing so, unless you have a good off-road bike, it’s probably best to take the other route (QL4C) from Meo Vac to Bao Lac instead.
+However, the road conditions around the rivers were quite bad at the time of writing so, unless you have a good off-road bike, it’s probably best to take the other route (QL4C) from Meo Vac to Bao Lac instead.
 At some points along DT217 you might be forced to dismount the bike and nurse it across waterways that have flooded the road.

 Selected Resources for Travellers & Expats: What's this?